Hanna Krasowski

 Software packages

-CommonOcean is a collection of composable benchmarks for motion planning of autonomous vessels and provides researchers with means to evaluate and compare their motion planners.
-Along with benchmarks, we provide tools for motion planning, such as a data converter for AIS data.
+CommonOcean is a collection of benchmarks for motion planning of autonomous vessels and provides researchers with software tools to build, evaluate, and compare their motion planners.
+CommonOcean includes a temporal logic formalization of maritime traffic rules, converters for AIS data, and vessel models with parameters for multiple vessel types.

-CommonRoad-RL offers a software package to solve motion planning problems from CommonRoad driving scenarios using reinforcement learning methods.
-CommonRoad-RL facilitates the benchmarking of autonomous driving research with reinforcement learning.
+CommonRoad-RL offers a reinforcement learning gym to solve motion planning problems from CommonRoad driving scenarios.
+Its modularity facilitates the benchmarking of autonomous driving research with reinforcement learning.

 Beyond research